IvanProdaiko94/UCU-scala-final-project/readme.md

    Use provided script with the similar to docker-compose style commands.
    You should specify as a first argument name of the service (same names as specified above) and then follows command like `up`, `ps`, `start`, `stop`, `down`, `scale 3`.

-   On Windows you have similar script available (
+   On Windows you have same script available (.cmd)

    - to start your service:
    ```